openshift/machine-config-operator/docs/README.md

 offline environments may want to specify an internal NTP pool.
 Another example is static network configuration.
-By providing a MachineConfig object containing [Ignition configuration](https://github.com/coreos/ignition), systemd units can be provided, arbitrary files can be laid down into `/etc` and `/var`, etc.
+By providing a MachineConfig object containing [Ignition configuration](https://github.com/coreos/ignition), systemd units can be provided, arbitrary files can be laid down into writable locations (i.e. `/etc` and `/var`).

 One known ergonomic issue right now for supplying files is that you must encode file contents via [`data:` URIs](https://en.wikipedia.org/wiki/Data_URI_scheme).
 This is part of